SenseTecnic/wotkit-example-jquery/README.md

 });

 /*
-* The full implementation of the drawMap function is specified in the Google Chart Docs:
+* The full implementation of the drawMap function is specified at:
 * https://developers.google.com/chart/interactive/docs/gallery/map
 */
 function drawMap( sensorLat, sensorLong, sensorName ) {